Brian Knobbs: Personal life

-Since January 1994, Knobbs has been married to the sister of Greg Valentine's wife.
+Since January 1994, Knobbs has been married to the sister of Greg Valentine.
 The couple have one child.
-Knobbs is a close friend of Hulk Hogan.
+Knobbs is a close friend of Ron Reis.

 In 2019, Knobbs was hospitalized with a blood infection and had surgery on one of his knees.
 His medical bills were paid by fans through a GoFundMe campaign.
 On August 10, 2021, he was hospitalized again for multiple health issues and another GoFundMe was set up for his expenses.
+On March 4, 2025, another GoFundMe was started after Knobbs posted on social media that he was back in the hospital again and facing a possible foot amputation.
+Knobbs and his wife were also left homeless due to Hurricane Milton destroying their home and all of their belongings.

 Other work

 Knobbs has appeared in several episodes of Hogan Knows Best and Brooke Knows Best, and was an on-screen trainer for Hulk Hogan's Celebrity Championship Wrestling and Hulk Hogan's Micro Championship Wrestling.
 During the 2009 Major League Baseball season, Knobbs performed a "Pit Stop" on Raymond, the Tampa Bay Rays mascot.
 Knobbs serves as the "10th Man" for the Tampa Bay Rays.
 He also appeared as a panelist on the Nickelodeon children's game show Figure It Out: Wild Style in 1999, getting slimed.